zaidfadel89/clicky-game/README.md

 <h4>Getting Started</h4>
 <p>First thing I did was create the React Client-side boilerplate by typing create-react-app Clicky-game in the command line.
 Next, I changed into that directory by typing 'cd Clicky-game' in the terminal.
 After that I typed yarn start to open the app in the browser.</p>
 <h4>Starting to Code</h4>
 <p>Create-react-app gives you a public folder with a basic index.html page, some basic css for the react template, an App.js file, index.js file, and some other boilerplate files.
 I only had to alter two things in the index.html page: the title of my app and include a Bootstrap CDN link.
 I either altered or completely changed the rest of the files, adding my own style.
-THe bulk of the code for this app was done in the src/components directory.
+The bulk of the code for this app was done in the src/components directory.
 I decided to make three total components for my app, however, it could have been made with much more or probably less.</p>
 <h4>Components</h4>
 <ul>
   <li>Card
       <p>The card component is where the puppy images are displayed.</p>
   </li>
   <li>Score
-    <p>The score components is where the score is displayed.</p>
+    <p>The score component is where the score is displayed.</p>
   </li>
   <li>Wrapper
     <p>The Wrapper component wraps the card component.</p>